SruthiKorembathe/CICDImplementation/Examples-of-diagramming.md

 Here is a simple sequence diagram with Mermaid.
 You can embed this directly in your wiki documentation using a code fence.<br/>
-You may find it more helpful to only use sequence diagrams for deep diving into specific interactions;
+You may find it more helpful to use sequence diagrams only for deep diving into specific interactions;
-some readers may find the level of detail overwhelming.
+some readers may find the level of detail overwhelming, and others will love you for it.

 ```mermaid
 sequenceDiagram